microsoft/MixedReality-WebRTC/docs/manual/unity/unity-localvideosource.md

 #### [`Constraints`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource.Constraints) (code only)

 Optional resolution and framerate constraints to apply when selecting a video capture format.
 This allows restricting the set of capture formats the implementation considers when selecting a capture format to use, possibly even forcing a single one.
-Constraints reducing the number of matching capture formats to zero will make opening the device fail, therefore it is recommended to enumerate the supported capture formats with [`GetVideoCaptureFormatsAsync`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.GetVideoCaptureFormatsAsync(System.String)).
+Constraints reducing the number of matching capture formats to zero will make opening the device fail, therefore it is recommended to enumerate the supported capture formats with [`DeviceVideoTrackSource.GetCaptureFormatsAsync`](xref:Microsoft.MixedReality.WebRTC.DeviceVideoTrackSource.GetCaptureFormatsAsync(System.String)).

 #### [`VideoProfileId`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource.VideoProfileId) (code only)